 It’s not breaking news to say that LA has great Mexican food.
-What might be surprising are the restaurants Caviar diners return to again and again: Perhaps they’re the same ones you recommend to your friends?
+What might be surprising are the restaurants our diners return to again and again: Perhaps they’re the same ones you recommend to your friends?
 We imagine there are at least a couple you’ve never heard of, and there’s no better time to give one a shot, whether that’s the new-school Mexican counter serving duck carnitas tacos or the beloved birria spot out in Long Beach.
 This list has something for every Mexican food lover — especially the hungry ones.

 “It’s the inside that counts” never felt truer after scooping into a bowl or biting into a burrito at this inventive, genre-bending restaurant with locations in Westwood and West Hollywood.
 Tacos, burritos, and bowls come brimming with mushroom bulgogi, succulent lamb barbacoa, buttermilk fried chicken, pastrami, jackfruit carnitas, and much more.

 Father-son duo Atilano and Hector Sanchez have been doling out classic Pueblan dishes and distinctly SoCal variations since the 1990s, and they’re still going strong in West LA and Santa Monica.
 The California burrito is stuffed with tender asada and fries, and the chile relleno plate comes loaded with roasted, cheese-stuffed, battered, then fried Poblano peppers.
 (Those peppers also come in a burrito!)

 One of the great comforts of Los Angeles life is knowing that no matter where you are, you are likely not too far from one of the 14 outposts of this beloved Mexican chain (looking at you, Hollywood and Santa Ana).
 Asada-filled tortas, grilled chicken burritos, and creamy horchatas are always within reach.